 - What’s the rate of return on a community solar investment?

 The sun shines everywhere–over time, solar panels will pay for themselves wherever you put them.
 The rate of return for a community solar facility is determined by the costs of electricity, solar panels, maintenance, and administration — plus the amount of sunshine available.
 State and utility incentives play a big part in determining the overall payback time, which can range from 6 – 20 years, with 8 – 14 being the most common.
-Tax concerns play a role, with third-party investors claiming the federal 30% tax credit when institutions like churches and schools cannot.
 The Solar Gardens Institute can assist in building financial models for community solar in your area.
-To learn more, contact email@example.com.
+To learn more, contact firstname.lastname@example.org.

-Solar gardens laws have been established in Colorado, Delaware, Maine, Massachusetts, Vermont, and Washington, and are pending in California, the District of Columbia, and Maryland.
+- Solar gardens laws have passed, but public utilities commissions are still establishing rules in California, the District of Columbia, Hawaii, and Maryland.

 - In other states, some utilities have begun solar gardens programs on their own.
 The list grows every day!
 Encourage your local utility to establish a solar gardens program.